6thfdwp/learning-thoughts/notes/crackintv/Algorithm.md

 A few steps to follow:
 - Identify the sub-problem,
 - Clearly express it as a recurrent formula, F(i) = F(i-1) + F(i-2)
-  we also decide the necessary parameters (minimal state space)
+  We also decide the necessary parameters (minimal state space), this also used to determine the complexity as it indicates number of calls that can be made with different parameter combinations.
 - Identify the overlapping
-  add memoization (cache result to directly use when given same input parameters)
+  add memoization (cache result to directly use when given same input parameters).
+Mostly array (1 or 2 dimensions depends on number of parameters) to store partial result

+This usually converts an exponential alg to square or cubic complexity. e.g give the problem size N and recurrent formula:
+F(s, e) = max(F(s+1, e) + year * A[s], F(s, e-1) + year * A[e]),
+each state could have 2 possible branches (two recursive calls)
+Then without cache it is O(2^N).
+But we only have 2 variables, each can be N, total combination is bound to N^2.
+So the complexity should be bound to O(N^2) without repeatedly recursion.

 Both bottom up and top down needs memoization to cache previous result from sub-problem.
 Bottom up is similar to recursive thinking, but implement in reverse.
+Need the proper cached result anyway.

 **Half-Half**
 Binary search and merge sort, each recursion or iteration reduces problem size to half.